Chankatagh

-Chankatagh (Ճանկաթաղ) or Janyatag (Canyataq) is a village de facto in the Martakert Province of the breakaway Republic of Artsakh, de jure in the Tartar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Chankatagh (Ճանկաթաղ) or Janyatag (Canyataq) is a village located in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

+On September 20, 2023, 5 Russian peacekeepers were killed by the Azerbaijani military in the vicinity of the village.

 Historical heritage sites

 Historical heritage sites in and around the village include tombs from the 1st century BCE, a medieval village and cemetery, a 13th-century khachkar, St. George's Church (Սուրբ Գևորգ եկեղեցի) built in 1609, and a 17th-century chapel.

 Economy and culture

 The population is mainly engaged in agriculture, animal husbandry, and mining.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, three shops, and a medical centre.

 Demographics

 The village had 272 inhabitants in 2005, and 385 inhabitants in 2015.